 The Catholic University of America is unique as the national University of the Catholic Church and the only higher education institution founded by the U.S. bishops, committed to being a comprehensive Catholic and American institution of higher learning.
 With this distinguished role as a leader of Christian thought and education in the Catholic community, our nation and the world, our duties toward the environment and our fellow human beings must exemplify environmental ethics as the preservation of creation — a symbiotic relationship between the preservation of human dignity, the environment, and society.
 We strive to provide an active example of environmental stewardship, inspired by the conviction that all creation is a gift from God.

 Currently, there are numerous curricular offerings at the University that address sustainability, most notably in the School of Theology and Religious Studies, the School of Architecture and Planning, the School of Business and Economics, the School of Engineering, and the School of Arts and Sciences.
-The only current curricular initiative that ties these offerings together, however, is the Environmental Studies (HSEV) track in the University Honors Program.
-The Sustainability Track within the Arts and Sciences Interdisciplinary Studies Minor/Sustainability Minor opens up similar opportunities to the entire undergraduate student body.
+There are currently two curricular initiatives that tie these offerings together: the Environmental Studies (HSEV) track in the University Honors Program and the Minor in Sustainability within the School of Architecture and Planning.
+The Minor in Sustainability is open to the entire undergraduate student body.

 The curriculum for the minor seeks to combine the liberal arts (ethics, social sciences, science and technology) with courses that focus on the practice of sustainability (mostly housed in the professional schools).
 The goal is to combine a strong foundation in Catholic teaching with an understanding of current scholarship and practical skills that students can take with them when they venture out into the workforce.

-To qualify for this minor students must take one course in each of the categories A to D listed below as well as two electives from the approved list (category E).
+To qualify for this minor students must take two courses in each of the categories A, B and C listed below.

 Total: 18 credit hours

-Advising will be undertaken by the School of Architecture & Planning and Patricia Galindo, School of Arts and Sciences.
+Advising will be undertaken by the School of Architecture & Planning.
+Contact Alyssa Fields at firstname.lastname@example.org for more information.